devopsctl/gitlabctl/docs/gitlabctl_describe_project.md

 ## gitlabctl describe project

-Describe a project
+Describe a project by specifying the id or project path

 ### Synopsis

-Describe a project
+Describe a project by specifying the id or project path

 ```
 gitlabctl describe project [flags]